markshannon/python_formal_semantics/operations.md

 This operation has no operands.
 The function, a tuple of positional arguments, and a dictionary of keyword arguments are popped from the stack.
+The dictionary is top of the stack, next the positional arguments, then the function.
 The frame is initialized as follows:

 * If the length of the tuple is greater than the number of arguments, excluding keyword-only arguments, then fail.